Should I Sell My House and Rent When I Retire? 9 Questions to Ask

 Partner with a top agent and know your home’s worth

-As you’re deliberating “Should I sell my house and rent when I retire?”, just remember to weigh the impact your decision will have on all aspects of your life and financial situation, including your monthly income and your lifestyle.
-With the right strategy, your home equity can help you achieve a relaxing, fully-funded retirement.
+When considering whether to sell your house and rent during retirement, remember to weigh how this decision will affect all aspects of your life and financial situation, including your monthly income and lifestyle.
+With the right strategy, your home equity can help you achieve a relaxing, fully funded retirement.

 Curious how much your home might be worth now?
-Try HomeLight’s free Home Value Estimator tool to get a ballpark idea of your home’s worth so you can start penciling in your plans to reach your retirement goals.
+Try HomeLight’s free Home Value Estimator tool to get an estimate of your home’s worth so you can start penciling in your plans to reach your retirement goals.

 While our free tool can give you an initial estimate, an experienced real estate agent can provide a comparative market analysis to show you what your home might sell for on the open market.
 In some cases, working with a designated Seniors Real Estate Specialist (SRES) may be the right move for you.